 1. Maltby Street Market

 Maltby Street Market opened back in 2010 and has since made a name for itself as one of London’s most popular weekend markets.
-It’s a haven for foodies; with everything from award-winning sandwiches from Sub Cult and cheese on cheese on cheese from The Cheese Truck, to gooey treats from Bad Brownie and tasty dumplings from the Gyoza Guys.
-You’ll even find a kooky little gin joint from the lovely people at Little Bird – pop in, say hello and sip on a G&T or two.
+It’s a haven for foodies; with everything from award-winning sausage sandwiches from BANGERS and rich lentil wat from Amen Ethiopian Cuisine, to innovative duck dishes from Duck Frites and tasty dumplings from the Gyoza Guys.
+They’ve also got an excellent oyster bar – The Walrus and Carpenter – and a wine bottle shop too.

-Just reading Pizarro’s menu makes my mouth water, so I can’t even imagine the pure agony one must feel in the time between sitting down in the restaurant and taking the first bite.
-From citrus prawn fritters to whole roasted cauliflower with blue cheese, every dish sounds totally dreamy.
+Just reading Pizarro’s menu makes our mouth water, so we can’t even imagine the pure agony one must feel in the time between sitting down in the restaurant and taking the first bite.
+From squid stuffed with spicy rice to a roasted tomato and calçot onion paella – every dish sounds totally dreamy.
+There are also some fantastic desserts here – from chocolate tart with a cream cheese ice cream and an almond tart with raisins and dry figs.

 Pizarro is just around the corner from its sister restaurant, José, which is primarily a sherry and tapas bar.
 Head there for Spanish wines, sherries, G&Ts and vermouth, as well as fantastic small plates from their daily menu.